Tens Of Thousands Of Protesters Join Thailand Pro-democracy Rally - UrduPoint

 Tens Of Thousands Of Protesters Join Thailand Pro-democracy Rally

-Bangkok, Sept 19 (UrduPoint / Pakistan Point News - 19th Sep, 2020 ) :Tens of thousands of pro-democracy protesters massed close to Thailand's royal palace on Saturday, in a huge rally calling for PM Prayut Chan-O-Cha to step down and demanding reforms to the monarchy.
+Bangkok, Sept 19 (UrduPoint / Pakistan Point News - 20th Sep, 2020 ) :Tens of thousands of pro-democracy protesters massed close to Thailand's Grand Palace on Saturday, in a huge rally calling for PM Prayut Chan-O-Cha to step down and demanding reforms to the monarchy.

 The kingdom has seen near-daily gatherings of youth-led groups since mid-July calling for the resignation of Prayut, the former army chief behind the 2014 coup, and a complete overhaul of his administration.